SkySecCoder/skyseccoder.github.io/_posts/2018-1-1-firewall.md

 Let us first define Firewalls before we discuss an architecture for deploying a firewall in a company.
 A firewall [1] is a hardware or software system that prevents unauthorised access to or from a network.
 Firewalls are an important part of businesses in today’s day and age, where corporate espionage and cyber attacks are as common as air.

-There is no universal architecture a company can use.
+<br  />There is no universal architecture a company can use.
 While selecting a firewall the company has to keep the following factors in mind: [2]

 - Is the firewall giving the desired security level
 - Is the firewall scalable depending on the company’s needs